Where to Look in France — Five Regions

-France offers an extraordinary diversity of landscapes, climates, and lifestyles — all within a country roughly the size of Texas.
-For international buyers, this means there’s almost certainly a region that matches your vision.
-The challenge is knowing where to look and what to expect.
+France offers an extraordinary diversity of landscapes, climates and lifestyles — all within a country roughly the size of Texas.
+For English-speaking overseas buyers, this means there’s almost certainly a region that matches your vision.
+The challenge is knowing where to look, what to expect, and which surprises tend to wait inside the listing copy.

 Provence